mozilla/rhino/README.md

 alone into a single Git commit so that we can separate reformatting changes from more substantive changes.

-Currently, you must be building on Java 11 for Spotless to run.
-We recommend that you have that ready.
-(We have not been able to figure out a version of Spotless and the Google formatting plugin that it uses that works on many Java versions.)
+Currently, you must be building on Java 17 or higher for Spotless to run.

 ## More Help